asteris-llc/converge/docs/content/dependencies.md

            caption="The graph output of the above module.
 Converge hasn't connected the directory and file." >}}

-To fix this, we'll need to specify `depends` on our `file.content`. `depends` is a list of resources in the current module that must be successfully walked before walking the containing resource.
+To fix this, we'll need to specify `depends` on our `file.content`. `depends` is a list of resources in the current module that must be successfully completed before executing the containing resource.
 They're specified as the resource type, a dot, then the resource name.
 So `task "names"` above becomes `task.names`.

 ```hcl